 A black soldier 卒 zú or red soldier 兵 bīng moves forwards one step at a time until it crosses the river when it can then also move sideways one step.
 It is broadly similar to a pawn, but it does not get promoted when reaching the end line and it cannot take ‘en passant’.
 A soldier captures in the direction of travel not diagonally, it attacks the piece in line.
 Each side has five soldiers.

 The chariot or carriage 車 and 俥 (both pronounced jū) moves in straight lines forward, backwards or sideways any number of steps.
 It is very similar to the castle or rook in Western Chess.
 Each side has two chariots.

-The black catapult 砲 or red cannon 炮 (both pronounced pào) is the same as the chariot in the way it moves.
+The black catapult 砲 or red cannon 炮 (both pronounced pào) moves in the same as the chariot.
 It is different is the manner it captures pieces as there has to be one intervening piece for it to take in that direction.
 This greatly adds to the complexity of the game, as moving a piece out of the way of a cannon's attack can counter-intuitively render defense to other pieces.
 Each side has two cannons.